-Join Mark Struthers for an in-depth discussion in this video Take the strain off your CPU with Render in Place, part of Up and Running with Cubase Pro 8.
+Join Mark Struthers for an in-depth discussion in this video Take the strain off your CPU with Render in Place, part of Learning Cubase Pro 8.

 - I was in two minds when to talk about the new…Render in Place function available in Cubase 8.…I wasn't sure whether it would be more useful…to show you around it after looking at the mix console…or before.…I've decided on before, because it helps to reduce…the strain on your PC's CPU,…and you might need those extra cycles to run…a full project.…Now to explain it, I've set up a very sparse project.…And hopefully, this will help to explain the issue…that Render in Place helps to combat.…